 Exact amount of tuition varies by the type of academic program and number of credit hours for which you enroll.
-When you apply for a student visa, you will need to use this estimated amount for obtaining financial certification.
-You should expect to pay this amount of tuition at minimum for the academic year (fall/August-December and spring/January-May semesters).
-Summer semesters (June-August) are optional and require additional tuition.
+If you require an I-20 form from International Student Services, please remember this estimate and other estimates below.
+You should expect to pay this amount of tuition at minimum for the academic year (fall semester, which is August through December, and spring semester, which is January through May).
+Summer semesters (June through August) are optional and require additional tuition.

 Living Expenses are estimated on the basis of the academic year.
 Students who plan to remain in Columbia during the summer should plan on additional 25 percent on the cost of room and meal plans and other living expenses.
 Below is a breakdown of expenses.

 - Room and Meal Plan: $11,243 - Room rates vary depending upon whether or not you live on-campus or off-campus and whether you live alone or share housing with others.
 Food may be purchased at the University dining facilities, or you may choose to prepare your own food if you have cooking facilities.

 - Books: $1,044 - Books and educational supplies are estimated for the academic year.
 If you are attending summer school, book expenses will be higher.